 Of course, after taking it off, it all felt like jello again, but the “huge hug” feeling while wearing girdle was splendid!

-Why every mom should wear a postpartum girdle
+Why every mom should wear a postpartum belly wrap

 Wearing girdle helps your abdominal muscles to regain strength and return to its normal size faster.
 It provides a light compression that helps your uterus to shrink.
 Plus, if you’ve had a C-section, it can take the pressure off your incision.

 Just make sure you get the all-clear from your doc before putting on a girdle as in some cases, it is not suitable to wear one.

 A good girdle provides support to your back and abdomen while doing all the household tasks and hustling around with a baby.
 Most girdles are safe to wear all-day-long, but as soon as you feel discomfort, better take it off.

 I started using a postpartum corset a few hours postpartum (after getting OK from my OB/GYN) and I honestly believe that every new mom would definitely benefit from wearing one.

 As a matter of fact, there are so many good reasons why you should consider postpartum belly wrap right after giving birth: